 - A supply of the guide leaflet or history booklet.

 For Corporate Membership, please contact our Membership Secretary, Edith Evans.

 Please contact our Membership Secretary, Edith Evans by email, firstname.lastname@example.org and Edith will send you the membership forms.

 Fleet Pond Society committee

 Already a member but would like to do a bit more?
 Please consider joining the committee.
-There are currently three vacancies and new faces will be welcomed.
+We are looking for a new secretary, if you’d like to find out more about role please contact our chairman.
 We meet every six weeks at the URC Hall, Kings Road, Fleet.

 The committee would particularly like someone to help with events organisation.
 We are a friendly crowd and will not expect a volunteer to do more than they feel they can comfortably cope with.